edstott/ES-synth-starter/doc/handshaking.md

   The modules at each end will detect just one input from adjacent modules, while the centre module will detect two.
   You may need to broadcast a CAN message from the centre module to announce that it is a three module keyboard, not two.

   Four or more modules is more complex because there are multiple centre modules.
-You can do something like this:
+On startup, you can do something like this:
   1. Get a unique ID for the module.
   You can use the microcontroller's built-in, 96-bit ID, which is accessed through the HAL functions `HAL_GetUIDw0()`, `HAL_GetUIDw1()` and `HAL_GetUIDw2()`.
 It consists of a few different fields, some binary, some ASCII.
 You may want to generate a hash to get a smaller data type.
   2. At startup, set both handshake outputs (west and east) high (on)